hanlaoshi/Time-Series-Forecasting-with-Deeplearning/README.md

 ## 2021
-- Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting   [[Paper]](https://proceedings.neurips.cc/paper/2021/hash/bcc0d400288793e8bdcd7c19a8ac0c2b-Abstract.html)  [[Code]](https://github.com/hanlaoshi/Autoformer)
+- Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting.   [[Paper]](https://proceedings.neurips.cc/paper/2021/hash/bcc0d400288793e8bdcd7c19a8ac0c2b-Abstract.html)  [[Code]](https://github.com/hanlaoshi/Autoformer)

         This paper design Autoformer as a novel decomposition architecture with an Auto-Correlation mechanism.
 The paper break with the pre-processing convention of series decomposition and renovate it as a basic inner block of deep models.

+- MixSeq: Connecting Macroscopic Time Series Forecasting with Microscopic Time Series Data. [[paper]](MixSeq: Connecting Macroscopic Time Series Forecasting with Microscopic Time Series Data)

 ## 2019